Breakfast with a view at Quintanilha

 Coast of Northern Spain, in the right corner the beach with people on it, on the right in the middle a mountainous area, on the left the ocean and above the almost cloudless sky

-On this day drive from Oviedo to Donostia- San Sebastián, following the coast as closely as possible.
+On this day drive from Oviedo to Donostia-San Sebastián, following the coast as closely as possible.
 Northern Spain has some truly beautiful beaches.
-Further you’ll pass through Comillas, with El Capricho, a building from the hands of Gaudí.
+Along the coast you’ll pass through Comillas, with El Capricho, a building from the hands of Gaudí.
 Santillana del Mar is another beautiful town worth a stop, with its medieval streets and buildings.

 Day 21: Donostia-San Sebastián